Have you ever felt scared of not getting help before even being in a tough spot?

 Can you work with agoraphobia?

 Yes, you can work with agoraphobia, making some job tasks difficult.
-But you can manage with the right environment.
+But you can manage it in the right environment.

 You have to talk to your employer and understand your triggers to avoid them, and you’re good to go.
 Multiple jobs are available for people with agoraphobia.